-(a) Exhibits Included Within
+(a) Exhibits Include d I Within !

-- 3.1 Amended and Restated Certificate of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Quarterly Report on Form 10-Q filed with the Commission on May 9, 2006.) - 3.2 Certificate of Amendment to Amended and Restated Certificate of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Current Report on Form 8-K with the Commission on October 27, 2017.) - 3.3 Third Amended and Restated Agreement of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Current Report on Form 8-K with the Commission on November 6, 2017.) - 31.1 Certification of Chief Executive Officer, Star Group, L.P., pursuant to Rule 13a-14(a)/15d-14(a). - 31.2 Certification of Chief Financial Officer, Star Group, L.P., pursuant to Rule 13a-14(a)/15d-14(a). - 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+- 3.1 Amended and Restated Certificate of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Quarterly Report on Form 10-Q filed with the Commission on May 9, 2006.) - 3.2 Certificate of Amendment to Amended and Restated Certificate of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Current Report on Form 8-K with the Commission on October 27, 2017.) - 3.3 Third Amended and Restated Agreement of Limited Partnership (Incorporated by reference to an exhibit to the Registrant's Current Report on Form 8-K with the Commission on November 6, 2017.) - 4.1 Unit Purchase Rights Agreement, dated as of March 24, 2023, by and between the Registrant and Computershare Trust Company, N.A., as rights agent, which includes the form of Rights Certificate as Exhibit A thereto (Incorporated by reference to an exhibit to the Registrant's Registration Statement on Form 8-A filed with the Commission on March 24, 2023.) - 31.1 Certification of Chief Executive Officer, Star Group, L.P., pursuant to Rule 13a-14(a)/15d-14(a). - 31.2 Certification of Chief Financial Officer, Star Group, L.P., pursuant to Rule 13a-14(a)/15d-14(a). - 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following materials from the Star Group, L.P.
-Quarterly Report on Form 10-Q for the quarter ended December 31, 2022, formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Operations, (iii) the Condensed Consolidated Statements of Comprehensive Income, (iv) the Condensed Consolidated Statements of Partners' Capital, (v) the Condensed Consolidated Statements of Cash Flows and (vi) related notes. - 101.INS Inline XBRL Instance Document. - 101.SCH Inline XBRL Taxonomy Extension Schema Document. - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. - , and the second second - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. - 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)
+Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Operations, (iii) the Condensed Consolidated Statements of Comprehensive Income, (iv) the Condensed Consolidated Statements of Partners' Capital, (v) the Condensed Consolidated Statements of Cash Flows and (vi) related notes. - 101.INS Inline XBRL Instance Document. - 101.SCH Inline XBRL Taxonomy Extension Schema Document. - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document. - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document. - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document. - 104 Cover Page Interactive Data File (formatted as inline XBRL and contained in Exhibit 101)